ntk148v/awesome-stars/README.md

 - [fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to 'find'
 - [codedaily-v3](https://github.com/huytd/codedaily-v3) -

+## Scheme

+- [LinuxMint18i3](https://github.com/erikdubois/LinuxMint18i3) - How to install i3 on Linux Mint 18 Cinnamon and copy all my settings in the process to have a awesome desktop

 ## Shell

 - [sshrc](https://github.com/Russell91/sshrc) - bring your .bashrc, .vimrc, etc. with you when you ssh